 As most politicians know, families and communities are demanding change, and fast.

-This story is part of AP's "Why It Matters" series, examining three dozen issues at stake in the presidential election.
-You can find the series at http://apne.ws/2bBG85a
+This story is part of AP's "Why It Matters" series, which will examine three dozen issues at stake in the presidential election between now and Election Day.
+You can find them at: http://apnews.com/tag/WhyItMatters